dixahq/simple-adf-formatter/README.md

 ## 🎨 Design

-* Small runtime size: `simple-adf-builder`'s size is `< 1kB`.
+* Small runtime size: `simple-adf-formatter`'s size is `< 1kB`.
 Atlassian's [adf-utils](https://www.npmjs.com/package/@atlaskit/adf-utils) weighs > 550kB.
-* No external dependencies: `simple-adf-builder` has no external dependencies.
+* No external dependencies: `simple-adf-formatter` has no external dependencies.
   Atlassian libraries bundle `@babel/runtime` and additional proprietary libraries from Atlassian.
-* Understandable: Writing formatters producing arbitrary output should be simple. `simple-adf-builder` comes with examples for popular UI frameworks.
+* Understandable: Writing formatters producing arbitrary output should be simple. `simple-adf-formatter` comes with examples for popular UI frameworks.
   The formatter API surface is tiny and nicely typed to allow better code completion.
 The Atlassian documentation for `adf-utils` seems not to exist, the ADF reference points to the deprecated `adf-builder` library.
 * Non-opinionated:
-  * `simple-adf-builder` does not make assumptions on which types your formatters produce.
+  * `simple-adf-formatter` does not make assumptions on which types your formatters produce.
 You can create `strings`,  Markdown, HTML, React or JSX elements, Vue components or word counts and document outlines.
-  * `simple-adf-builder` does not implement the complete ADF specification.
+  * `simple-adf-formatter` does not implement the complete ADF specification.
     While all ADF types and markup options are supported, we don't restrict formatters from handling more or less markup options than the (current) specification allows.
 We also don't limit which types are allowed to be